Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/README.md

 #### AMQP exception

-This is a general exception for AMQP related failures, which includes the AMQP errors as ErrorCondition and the context that caused this exception as ErrorContext. 'isTransient' is a boolean indicating if the exception is a transient error or not.
+This is a general exception for AMQP related failures, which includes the AMQP errors as `ErrorCondition` and the context that caused this exception as `AmqpErrorContext`. `isTransient` is a boolean indicating if the exception is a transient error or not.
 If true, then the request can be retried; otherwise not.

 [`AmqpErrorCondition`][AmqpErrorCondition] contains error conditions common to the AMQP protocol and used by Azure services.
 When an AMQP exception is thrown, examining the error condition field can inform developers as to why the AMQP